Reviews You Can Rely On

 The Method Pro did fairly well in the usability metric, which we scored by analyzing each option's ease-of-use and overall functionality.
 We also looked at each ski helmet's features, from the chinstrap buckle to the rear goggle strap.

-The Method Pro is a lightweight, no-frills design that makes a few sacrifices in the name of keeping weight to a minimum.
-At just 15 ounces, this option offers a noticeably different experience than some of the heavier models in our lineup.
+This helmet has a lightweight, no-frills design that makes a few sacrifices in the name of keeping weight to a minimum.
+At just 15 ounces, it offers a noticeably different experience from some of the heavier models in our lineup.
 We even took the Method Pro on several backcountry ski tours and were happy to carry it on big days of uphill travel.

 smith method pro mips - unlike some options, the method pro was a joy to take into the...